php-cache/documentation/docs/index.md

 Below you will find information about what features our libraries offer, and what adapters we have.
 You can also find out framework integration libraries.

+If you are new to PSR-6 caching you may want to have a look at our [introduction](introduction.md).

 ## Cache pool implementations

 There are plenty of adapters in this organisaion.
 Each of them lives in a different repository.
 Splitting them up in multiple packages complies with the *Common reuse principle* and makes it easier for the developer to follow the changes of a specific adapter.